 WA Commercial Fishers Secure Stocks of South West Blue Swimmer Crabs

-For three months of the year, seasonal Spring fishing closures in the South West will be implemented for the much-loved blue swimmer crab – after a joint submission from industry and recreational fishers to protect the species was backed by the State Government and formally announced earlier this morning.
+For three months of the year, seasonal Spring fishing closures in the South West will be implemented for the much-loved blue swimmer crab – after a joint submission from industry and recreational fishers to protect the species was backed by the State Government and formally announced on August 21.

 WA Fishing Industry Council (WAFIC) Chief Executive Officer, Alex Ogg, said the agreement, negotiated between WAFIC, Southern Seafood Producers Association WA (SSPWA) and Recfishwest (RFW), aims to boost the supply of quality blue swimmer crabs to the seafood loving public and recreational community.